SUNDAY (From 10 May 2021) |

-12 Noon - Parish Mass - Also available on our webcam and on PhoneMass (Dial 01 873 0675)
+9.45 am - Romanian Greek Catholic Community with Fr Cory - Available on our webcam.
+12 Noon - Parish Mass - Also available on our webcam and on PhoneMass (Dial 01 873 0675) |

-MON - FRI (From 10 May 2021) 10 am - Parish Mass - Also available on our webcam and on PhoneMass (Dial 01 873 0675)
+10 am - Parish Mass - Also available on our webcam and on PhoneMass (Dial 01 873 0675) |

-SATURDAY (From 10 May 2021) 6 pm - Parish Mass - Also available on our webcam and on PhoneMass (Dial 01 873 0675)
+6 pm - Parish Mass - Also available on our webcam and on PhoneMass (Dial 01 873 0675) |

-Easter Schedule Holy Thursday:
+Easter Schedule |

-Christmas Schedule Christmas Eve - 10am (Morning Mass), 5pm (Family Mass), 7pm (Vigil), 9pm (Greek Catholic)
+Christmas Eve - 10am (Morning Mass), 5pm (Family Mass), 7pm (Vigil), 9pm (Greek Catholic) Christmas Day - 12 pm St Stephen's Day - 12pm |

 Work began on the Parish Church as it stands today in 1810 and was completed in 1817.
 The entrance onto Halston Street expresses a Gothic feel with its imposing tower and castle-esque design.
 The North Anne Street entrance is a more subdued.
 The modest doors hide the elaborate plasterwork and detailing within.